 The advertising services include the on-screen advertising of the FirstLook pre-show, use of the lobby entertainment network or LEN and lobby promotions.
 The pre-show is generally 20 to 30 minutes long.
 The FirstLook pre-show includes up to two minutes for the founding members to be used to promote various activities associated with operation of the theatres, including concessions, ticketing partners, gift card and loyalty programs, founding member special events and vendors of non-film related services provided to theatres, only if the promotion is incidental to the vendor's service (called theatre advertising).
-During 2014, the last 60 seconds of the FirstLook program was sold to NCM LLC's founding members to be used to satisfy the founding members' on-screen advertising commitments under their beverage concessionaire agreements.
-In December 2014, we were notified by one of our founding members that beginning in July 2015, they will reduce their beverage advertising from 60 seconds to 30 seconds to accommodate a six-month test of other in-theatre marketing activities by their beverage supplier.
+Currently, under the ESAs the last 60 seconds of the FirstLook program is sold to NCM LLC's founding members to be used to satisfy the founding members' on-screen advertising commitments under their beverage concessionaire agreements.
 Beginning in 2012, the CPM rate equaled the annual percentage change in the advertising CPM charged by NCM LLC to unaffiliated third parties whose ads exhibited in segment one of the FirstLook pre-show, limited to the highest advertising CPM being then-charged by NCM LLC.

 In the lobby, the founding members are required to provide a specified number of LEN screens according to the number of auditoriums in the theatre.
-The founding members have the right to install additional screens in their theatre lobbies, but these screens can only be used for limited strategic programs, described below, concessions and theatre advertising.
+The founding members have the right to install additional screens in their theatre lobbies, but these screens can only be used for limited strategic programs, described below.

+concessions and theatre advertising.
 NCM LLC's founding members may conduct a limited number of lobby promotions at no charge in connection with the promotion of motion pictures and their strategic programs; however, such activities do not reduce the lobby promotions inventory available to us.

 Payments.
 In consideration for access to the founding members' theatre attendees for on-screen advertising and use of the founding members' theatres for the LEN and lobby promotions, the founding members receive a monthly theatre access fee.
 The theatre access fee is composed of a fixed payment per patron and a fixed payment per digital screen, which may be adjusted for any advertising exhibited by some, but not all, theatres or founding members because of content objections or technical capacity.
 Beginning on October 1, 2010, the theatre access fee paid to founding members included an additional fee for digital cinema systems connected to our advertising network.
 The payment per theatre patron increases by 8% every five years with the first such increase occurring after the end of fiscal 2011.
 The payment per digital screen and for the digital cinema systems increases annually by 5%.
-In 2014, the theatre access fee aggregate payments to the founding members totaled \$70.6 million.
-Also in 2014, total revenue from the founding members related to beverage concessionaire agreements totaled \$38.4 million.
+In 2013, the theatre access fee aggregate payments to the founding members totaled \$69.4 million.
+Also in 2013, total revenue from the founding members related to beverage concessionaire agreements totaled \$41.4 million.